GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 - Keep your topic branches small to facilitate review.

-- Before merging someone else's PR, make sure other reviewers' comments are resolved, and that the MP author considers the PR ready to merge.
+- Before merging someone else's PR, make sure other reviewers' comments are resolved, and that the author considers the PR ready to merge.

 - For security-sensitive code, ensure your changes have received an in-depth review, preferably from multiple reviewers.
 Please consult [Code reviews page](https://confluence.galois.com/display/EN/Code+Reviews) for more details.

-- Consider using `git pull -r` to fetch remote changes.
-This will rebase local changes on top of remote changes, which keeps history more linear and will keep local changes instead of discarding them in the case that someone force pushed to the remote.
+- Rebasing before merging is *not recommended* (e.g. using `git pull -r` to fetch remote changes), as it necessitates force pushing to the feature branch.
+To avoid the need to rebase, keep your feature branches small.

-- Avoid `git push --force` to shared branches.
-If you must, prefer `git push --force-with-lease --force-if-includes`.
+- Avoid `git push --force` to any branches.
+If you must (e.g. after an unavoidable rebase), prefer `git push --force-with-lease --force-if-includes`.
 See [The Dark Side of the Force Push][] and [--force considered harmful; understanding git's --force-with-lease][].

 - [Optional] Configure Git so that your commits are [signed][].